QuarkNerd/blog/rwilliams/_posts/2015-07-10-applying-styles-to-parent-elements-before-children-in-angularjs.md

 To avoid this issue, we can create a custom directive that applies the styles in the pre-link function.
 These functions are run top-down, so the styles will be applied to the parent element before the descendants link.
 Here's our new directive:

-The only other difference compared to ng-style is that we're calling ngStyleWatchAction directly in the post-link function, rather than relying on the $watch's first run to apply the initial styles.
+The only other difference compared to [ng-style](https://github.com/angular/angular.js/blob/v1.4.1/src/ng/directive/ngStyle.js) is that we're calling `ngStyleWatchAction` directly in the post-link function, rather than relying on the `$watch`'s first run to apply the initial styles.
 This is because that first run is asynchronous.

-After replacing ng-style with sl-ng-style-prelink in our view, the grid now renders correctly within the container:
+After replacing `ng-style` with `sl-ng-style-prelink` in our view, the grid now renders correctly within the container:

-Take a look at this Plunker for the surrounding code and live demo.
+Take a look at [this Plunker](http://plnkr.co/edit/67VByRQK65GoLdAlkZb2?p=preview) for the surrounding code and live demo.

 I've only encountered this problem when using ng-style, but there will be cases where the same behaviour of directives such as ng-class cause the same problem.
 I don't see a reason why the shipped versions of these directives couldn't work in the way described in this post.